Using ESM in Homey Apps

 export default MyApp;

-Using .mjs vs. esm: true
+Using .mjs

-There are two ways to opt into using ESM in your Homey app:
+Right now there is only one way to opt into using ESM in your Homey app:

 1. Using the .mjs extension: Rename all your JavaScript files with the .mjs extension.
 This tells Node.js that these files should be treated as ESM modules.
 You can also go file by file, converting part of your app to ESM without needing to rewrite everything at once.
 For files still using CommonJS, they can continue using require() and module.exports while coexisting with the ESM-based parts.